 If any of you knew about us before Trespassers, maybe it was because of this “game”.
 The Claw! was a quick prototype to test the eastern market.
 In one and a half months we got it uploaded to the store.
-It was the first time that we seriously tried -within our knowledge- a different kind of monetization model that would lead the market for the following years: free to play.
-So we decided to try with this kind of frustating devices, as they seemed to be popular in eastern stores.
-We filled it with topics about the eastern culture, along with local (spanish) ones, and that market seemed to appreciate it.
+It was the first time that we seriously tried -within our knowledge- a different kind of monetization model, in expansion at that moment, that would lead the market for the following years: free to play.
+So we decided to try with this kind of frustrating devices, as they seemed to be popular in eastern stores.
+We filled it with topics about the eastern culture, along with local (Spanish) ones, and that market seemed to appreciate it.
 It was 2011.

-Veredict: not a “game” at all, but this proved that the AppStore is not a place for games as we understand them, but this “entertainments” maybe.
-We still don’t know how could it take so much money with so little effort.
+Verdict: not a “game” at all, but this proved that the AppStore is not a place for games as we understand them, but these “entertainments/toys”, maybe.
+We still don’t know how could it grant so much money with so little effort.